 Before I realized my need for a paperless lifestyle, I had to reach an organizational breaking point.
 You know that point where everything feels like utter chaos and you don’t know if you’ll ever be able to get it under control?
 We’ve all been there!

 Shortly after getting married in 2006, Abby and I moved multiple times.
 Along the way we collected quite a bit of paper, all supposedly important documents.
-I tried to take ownership of the “filing” duties but I ended up failing miserably.
+I tried to take ownership of the “filing” duties, but I ended up failing miserably.
 When we moved to our current home in 2009, one of the upstairs bedrooms was designated as my office.
 I couldn’t even stand the thought of going in the room.
 The far corner housed our two filing cabinets as well as stacks of paper all around.
-I’m slightly OCD about having everything in its place (ask Abby) so this was more than I could take.
-If I needed a certain document it would very easily take me 15 minutes or more to find.
+I’m slightly obsessive about having everything in its place (ask Abby), so this was more than I could take.
+If I needed a certain document, it would very easily take me 15 minutes or more to find.
 Unacceptable.
 Unproductive.
 I hated this situation.
-I thought about burning everything and starting from scratch but fortunately I found a solution that worked better:
+I thought about burning everything and starting from scratch, but fortunately I found a solution that worked better:

 I started on this journey hoping to achieve some ideal paperless vision I had in my mind.
 Unlike many other things in my life, I actually achieved my goal!
 Besides a perfectly organized desk, here’s what my vision of a paperless lifestyle can accomplish:

-- Reduce Clutter.
+- Reduces Clutter.
 No more creaky filing cabinets and random piles of paper laying around.

 - Saves Time.
 Instead of trying to remember what file folder that important document is in, only to mess up the whole system in the process of looking, I can now pull up any document, at any time, from anywhere, in about 10 seconds.
 Yes, 10 seconds!

 - Increases Privacy.
-Do any of you consistently use key locks on all your filing cabinets?
+Does anyone consistently use key locks on all of their filing cabinets?
 What about the stacks of paper laying around?
 You wouldn’t believe some of the stuff I’ve seen just casually walking around someone’s house!

 - Disaster Proof.
 How much does it take for water, fire, heat, damp, and mold to destroy documents?
 Or a cup of coffee for that matter?
 Not much.
 Now how difficult would it be to destroy documents stored on your hard drive, an external hard drive off site, and two cloud backup systems?
 That’s my system!
 I’ll take my chances with that.

 - Spousal Collaboration.
 Can you and your spouse look at the same document at the same time from different locations?
-If Abby is at some appointment and needs a particular document, I can text or email it to her almost instantly.
+If Abby is at some appointment and needs a particular document that I’ve “filed,” she can access it on Evernote instantly.
 No one person is in control of the documents.
 They aren’t in my office or hers.
 Collaboration is seamless.